flyingthing/PyBerzerk/README.md

 **GAME PLAY:**
 Use the **ARROW** key(s) to navigate the player through a maze filled with robots who have an extreme dislike for humanoids.
 Hold the **SPACEBAR** and press **ARROW** key(s) to fire player's laser weapon.
-The player can be killed by being blasted by a robot, running into a robot, exploding robot shrapnel, coming into contact with the electrified maze walls or by being touched by Evil Otto(bouncing smiley face).
+The player can be killed by being blasted by a robot, running into a robot, exploding robot shrapnel, coming into contact with the electrified maze walls or being touched by Evil Otto(bouncing smiley face).

 <table>
  <tr>